Amram Blau: Biography

 Blau was born in Jerusalem into the city's Hungarian Jewish community.
 His father was originally from Pressburg and had immigrated to Palestine in 1869, while his mother was a native of Jerusalem, with roots in the city dating to the late 18th century.
 He grew up in the Mea Shearim neighborhood.
 Like his brother Rabbi Moshe Blau, who was a leader in the Agudat Israel movement, he was also active in the Aguda during the British Mandate era and was the editor of its newspaper, Kol Israel (Voice of Israel).
-But when the Aguda began to lean towards a modus vivendi with the Zionist leaders, Blau claimed that the Aguda had sold out to the Zionist movement and in 1937 a vote took place within the Edah Hachareidis in which the Neturei Karta party won by a landslide, with Agudah having to set up their own court, but later Rabbi Blau broke away from the Edah Hachareidis for various controversies which he claimed proved they were going in the direction of Agudah, and founded Neturei Karta with Rabbi Aharon Katzenellenboigen, and Rabbi Yaakov Meir Shechter.
+But when the Aguda began to lean towards a modus vivendi with the Zionist leaders, Blau claimed that the Aguda had sold out to the Zionist movement and in 1937 a vote took place within the Edah HaChareidis in which the Neturei Karta party won by a landslide, with Agudah having to set up their own court, but later Rabbi Blau broke away from the Edah HaChareidis for various controversies which he claimed proved they were going in the direction of Agudah, and founded Neturei Karta with Rabbi Aharon Katzenellenboigen.

 Blau had ten children with his first wife Hinda.